Strategic Lead Team

 I work closely with the Site Manager to ensure that our site and building are not only safe but also well maintained.
 I aim to ensure that the school makes the best use of all its resources and behind the scenes I make sure that the school complies with various statutory obligations.

-I joined the SEJ family in January 2015 as a Director of Learning and have been lucky enough to progress to Assistant Headteacher.
+I joined the SEJ family in January 2015 as a Director of Learning and have been lucky enough to progress to Acting Deputy Head Teacher.
 I am privileged to lead and support dedicated and highly-skilled teaching and support staff with the shared aim of raising achievement for all.
-I strongly believe that providing children with the life skills to think, learn and problem solve independently are of paramount importance; therefore these are at the heart of all decisions I make.
+I strongly believe that providing children with the life skills to think, learn and problem solve independently are of great importance while upholding core values; therefore these are at the heart of all decisions I make.

-My foremost responsibility is leading the amazing Year 6 team of pupils and staff, but I also lead across the school on data and assessment, the curriculum, remote learning and oversee the leadership of other year groups.
-To strive for each and every child to reach their personal goals in all subjects, I provide strategic support to POD teams at SEJ to make certain the development of these subject areas matches the needs of the pupils and the school.
+My foremost responsibility is leading the amazing Year 6 team of pupils and staff, but I also lead across the school on data and assessment, the curriculum, pupil premium and oversee the leadership of the other year groups.
+To strive for each and every child to reach their personal goals in all subjects, I provide strategic support to POD teams at SEJ to make certain that the development of these subject areas matches the needs of the pupils and the school.

 Above all, ensuring the safety of our pupils and staff is of paramount importance and being the Deputy Designated Safeguarding Lead helps me to fulfil this responsibility.